Guides

 This is the full white-label solution.
 Instead of redirecting users to a third-party signing page, you embed the signing interface directly in your application.

 With embedded signing, the entire workflow happens inside your product.
 Users never leave your domain.
-They see your header, your footer, your navigation.
-The signing interface appears as a seamless part of your app.
+They see your header, your navigation, your design.
+The signing UI appears as a seamless part of your app, rendered with your logo and colors.

 Most PDF signature APIs offer embeddable components for: